 To date, we have limited experience manufacturing fuel cell products on a commercial basis and our experience has been limited to relatively low production volumes.
-We are planning to establish a regional headquarters, MEA manufacturing facility and R&D center in China for the first time.
-We have limited experience developing and manufacturing products that meet foreign regulatory and commercial requirements in our target markets.
+We have limited experience developing and manufacturing products that meet regulatory and commercial requirements in our target markets.

 We cannot be sure that we will be able to develop efficient, low-cost, high-volume automated processes that will enable us to meet our cost goals and profitability projections.
-While we currently have sufficient production capacity to fulfill customer orders in the nearterm, we expect that we will increase our production capacity based on market demand.
+While we currently have sufficient production capacity to fulfill customer orders in the near term, we expect that we will increase our production capacity based on market demand.
 We cannot be sure that we will be able to achieve any planned increases in production capacity or that unforeseen problems relating to our manufacturing processes will not occur.
 Even if we are successful in developing high-volume automated processes and achieving planned increases in production capacity, we cannot be sure that we will do so in time to meet our product commercialization schedule or to satisfy customer demand.
 If our business does not grow as quickly as anticipated, our existing and planned manufacturing facilities would, in part, represent excess capacity for which we may not recover the cost, in which case our revenues may be inadequate to support our committed costs and planned growth, and our gross margins and business strategy would be adversely affected.
 Any of these factors could have a material adverse effect on our business, results of operations and financial performance.